astro-sheep/planisphere/README.md

-# 🐑 AstroSheeps Planisphere
+# 🐑 AstroSheep Planisphere

-**AstroSheeps Planisphere** is a playful, browser-based observing planner for Messier-object hunting, smart-telescope nights, and tiny cosmic sheep missions.
+**AstroSheep Planisphere** is a playful, browser-based observing planner for Messier-object hunting, smart-telescope nights, and tiny cosmic sheep missions.

 It combines a circular sky map, live Messier visibility, Moon phase/status, Milky Way position, altitude filtering, and object cards with mission notes — because deep-sky planning is better when the sheep are in mission control.